Web Design •

 Key Takeaways

-Start with the smallest screens and progressively enhance for larger ones.
+• Start with mobile-first design and progressively enhance for larger screens

-Implement CSS Grid and Flexbox for adaptive, fluid designs.
+• Use CSS Grid and Flexbox for modern, adaptive layouts